lilpaf/lilpaf/README.md

 * [Software University - Entity Framework Core - June 2022](https://softuni.bg/certificates/details/138302/b72a57c0)

 ### :joystick: Free Time
-In my free time I practice my programming and sometimes play video games.
+In my free time I practice my programming skills and sometimes play video games.
 When I am not in front of the PC I train at the gym or outdoors and hang out with friends.

 ## :iphone: Socials:
 [LinkedIn](https://www.linkedin.com/in/pavel-stoyanov-132909209/)